 Finance and accounting

-When completing the specialisation, you will acquire the necessary initial financial knowledge for a financial specialist and small entrepreneur.
+When completing the specialization, you will acquire the necessary initial financial knowledge for a financial specialist and small entrepreneur.

-When specialising in the direction of finance and accounting, you will learn:
+When specializing in the direction of finance and accounting, you will learn:

 - financing of start-ups;